MeltanoLabs/tap-universal-file/README.md

 }
 ```

-### Incremental Replication

-If this tap is provided a state or `start_date`, it assumes that incremental replication is desired, in which case only files most recently modified will be synced.
-Attempting to override this behavior in `meltano.yml` can cause unintended behavior due this tap's use of state during the discovery process.
-Further note that this tap does not support incremental replication on any column other than `_sdc_last_modified`.

-### Configure using environment variables

-This Singer tap will automatically import any environment variables within the working directory's
-`.env` if the `--config=ENV` is provided, such that config values will be considered if a matching
-environment variable is set either in the terminal context or in the `.env` file.

-### Source Authentication and Authorization
+#### Authentication and Authorization

-#### S3

-If you use S3, either for fetching files or for batching, you will need to obtain an access key and secret from AWS IAM.
-Specifically, `protocol=s3` requires the ListBucket and GetObject permissions, and batching requires the PutObject permission.
+If you use `protocol==s3` and/or if you use batching to send data to S3, you will need to obtain an access key and secret from AWS IAM.
+Specifically, `protocol==s3` requires the ListBucket and GetObject permissions, and batching requires the PutObject permission.

 You can create a policy that grants the requisite permissions with the following JSON: